ibexa/documentation-developer/docs/templating/templates/templates.md

 ## Template variables

-In templates, you can use variables related to the current Content item, as well as general variables related to the current view and general application settings.
+In templates, you can use variables related to the current content item, as well as general variables related to the current view and general application settings.

 [[= include_file('docs/snippets/rendering_dump_variable.md') =]]